Changissnz/my_career/README.md

 corporatist structures.
 And these competitors, if are advanced persistent threats, continue their use of anti-corporatist tactics against their comparable contenders.
-One long-term strategy that uses various tactics barely detectable if used by resourceful and skilled opponents is building processes such as feedback loops that act as continual and draining extractions from the sources for their wanted output values.
+One long-term strategy that uses various tactics barely detectable if operated by resourceful and skilled opponents is building processes such as feedback loops that act as continual and draining extractions from the sources for their wanted output values.
 In zero-sum dynamics, these processes pose the broad issue of the disruption and possible cancellation of balance.
 Another